Tuning into the Fox News debate last night, 9 o'clock.

 Yeah.

-David Rodham Gergen, not as certain as Luntz and Dr. Krauthammer are, because Gergen has seen Trump step in it before when everybody thought it was curtains.
+See, the reservation here, David Rodham Gergen, not as certain as Luntz and Dr. Krauthammer are, because Gergen has seen Trump step in it before when everybody thought it was curtains.

-I mean, they may tell you that the Obama's got 48% disapproval and we're on the verge of a great economic recovery.
+I mean, they may tell you that Obama's got 48% disapproval and we're on the verge of a great economic recovery.

 They all know the depths of despair across this country.

-And that is why the people who are quick are not quick to dump on Trump are not doing so because they understand who Trump's supporters are.
+And that is why the people who are quick, are not quick to dump on Trump, are not doing so, because they understand who Trump's supporters are.

-What do you have a uh question?
+You have a question?

 In fact, that's the first time his name's been mentioned today.

-Just kidding.
+Just kidding?

-A little lightheartedness interjected here, folks.
+I'm just a little lightheartedness interjected here, folks.

-Performance notwithstanding, it isn't gonna matter.
+Performance notwithstanding, it's going to matter.

 It's just the way it goes.